mindspore-ai/mindspore/model_zoo/official/cv/faster_rcnn/README.md

         train2017/0000001.jpg 0,259,401,459,7 35,28,324,201,2 0,30,59,80,2
         ```

-        Each row is an image annotation which split by space, the first column is a relative path of image, the others are box and class infomations of the format [xmin,ymin,xmax,ymax,class].
+        Each row is an image annotation which split by space, the first column is a relative path of image, the others are box and class information of the format [xmin,ymin,xmax,ymax,class].
 We read image from an image path joined by the `IMAGE_DIR`(dataset directory) and the relative path in `ANNO_PATH`(the TXT file path), `IMAGE_DIR` and `ANNO_PATH` are setting in `config.py`.

 # Quick Start